prometheus/test-infra/design.md

 - [Prombench](manifests) is deployed on these nodepools in a new namespace `prombench-<PR_NUMBER>` (Only one Prombench instance can run on a PR)

-- When `/benchmark delete` is triggered, the nodepool and namespace is deleted
+- When `/benchmark cancel` is triggered, the nodepools and namespace are deleted